vigneshpushkaran/tomatoAssociationTweetMachine/APPROACH.md

 3. Application state management and Security pratice Redux configuration to manage state, adding auth0 to secure app
 4. Bundling tool
-    Parcel byndler used to leverage zero configuration to developer to focs on business logic and components
+    Parcel bundler used to leverage zero configuration to developer to focs on business logic and components

 1. It should not be possible to type in the output text box.